Bacardi: Bacardi and Cuba today

 Bacardi drinks are not easily found in Cuba today.
 The main brand of rum in Cuba is Havana Club, produced by a company that was confiscated and nationalized by the government following the revolution.
 Bacardi later bought the brand from the original owners, the Arechabala family.
-The Cuban government, in partnership with the French company Pernod Ricard, sells its Havana Club products internationally, except in the United States and its territories.
+In partnership with the French company Pernod Ricard, the Cuban government sells its Havana Club products internationally, except in the United States and its territories.
 Bacardi created the Real Havana Club rum based on the original recipe from the Arechabala family, manufactures it in Puerto Rico, and sells it in the United States.
-Bacardi continues to fight in the courts, attempting to legalize their own Havana Club trademark outside the United States.
+Bacardi continues to fight in the courts, attempting to legalize their Havana Club trademark outside the United States.

+Acquisitions

+Bacardi Limited has made numerous acquisitions to diversify away from the eponymous Bacardí rum brand.

+In 1993, Bacardi merged with Martini & Rossi, the Italian producer of Martini vermouth and sparkling wines, creating the Bacardi-Martini group.
+Other associated brands include the Real Havana Club, Drambuie Scotch whisky liqueur, DiSaronno Amaretto, Eristoff vodka, Cazadores Tequila, B&B and Bénédictine liqueurs.

+In 1998, Bacardi company acquired John Dewar & Sons, Ltd and Bombay Sapphire from Diageo for $2 billion.

+In 2004, Bacardi purchased Grey Goose, a French-made vodka, from Sidney Frank for $2 billion.

+In 2006 Bacardi purchased New Zealand vodka brand 42 Below.

+In 2018, Bacardi purchased tequila manufacturer Patrón Spirits Company for $5.1 billion.

+In 2023, Bacardi acquired the super-premium mezcal brand, Ilegal Mezcal.

+In December 2023, Bacardi took majority control of Irish whiskey producer Teeling.